Right Ginza: Book 1

+Gelbert (2011) mentions two versions of the book, namely the Gabriel Version (of Petermann) and the Ptahil Version.

 Book 2

 Book 2 also contains a history of creation and of Mandaeism.
 It has a total of four sections, since it also contains three small appended pieces.
 These books summarize many of the basic teachings of Mandaeism.
+Buckley (2010) considers Book 1 and 2 to be different versions of the same book.